The platforms, apps and tools I pay for (and the ones I don’t)

 Their incredible template gallery means I can create stylish, feature-packed pages for a variety of different purposes quickly and easily without the help of a designer.

 While some VAs may use LeadPages for their own business, it’s more likely something your clients would need.
-I design landing and signup pages for the VA Handbook, but it is also one of my most popular, well-paid and favourite VA services.
+I design landing and signup pages for the VA Handbook, which is also one of my most popular, well-paid, and favourite VA services.

 I highly recommend knowing how to build a Lead Page and familiarising yourself with the platform because not only is it really fun to use, but you can earn a great project rate by offering landing page setup as a service.